 Advocating for Baked Cannabis Edibles

-Cannademix and Alb Labs founder Josh Alb who wants a cannabis manufacturing license is very unhappy baked cannabis edibles are not allowed.
+Cannabis manufacturing license applicant, Cannademix and Alb Labs founder Josh Alb is unhappy that baked cannabis edibles aren’t allowed.

 He noted that baked cannabis edibles have long been part of the underground cannabis culture.
-Alb believes there will still be edibles for sale in the gray or legacy market regardless of whether the CRC will allow them.
+Alb believes there will be edibles for sale in the gray or legacy market regardless if CRC will allow them.
 Gifting entrepreneurs have noted that many of their baked cannabis edibles customers are medical cannabis patients.

 “And they’ll lose tax revenue,” Alb said regarding the State.

-This is especially difficult since so much is riding on the State receiving revenue from cannabis sales to provide social services in cash-strapped towns to address the negative effects of the War on Drugs.
+It’s difficult.
+So much is riding on the State receiving revenue from cannabis sales to provide social services in cash-strapped towns to address the effects of the War on Drugs.
 Once official, the increase in revenue will likely sway some towns to opt into the market.

-Alb noted that it’s good to emphasize the increased tax revenue stream as a benefit of legalization when speaking with politicians.
+Alb noted that it’s good to emphasize the increased tax revenue stream as a legalization benefit when speaking with politicians.

 “You need edibles as a safe alternative form of that,” he said.

-Alb noted it’s an especially serious problem for people in public housing where consumption is strictly prohibited due to federal law.
+Alb noted it’s a problem for people in public housing where consumption is strictly prohibited due to federal law.
 Thus, some have argued for consumption lounges on the merits of social justice.

 He noted people need the discretion edibles provide while taking care of children to cope with medical conditions.